Call them what you will — waist packs, hip packs, lumbar bags — it all boils down to the same thing: a fanny pack.

 This pack is great for traveling, biking to meet friends for a microbrew and, of course, keeping it weird at music festivals all summer long (check out some of the wild prints available).

-I like that it holds just enough to be useful (keys, cash, credit card, and phone), but that it has limited space so you’ll never find yourself toting around an awkwardly heavy fanny pack.
+It holds just enough to be useful (keys, cash, credit card, and phone) but has limited space, so you’ll never find yourself toting around an awkwardly heavy fanny pack.

 It’s a solid, practical pick that won’t break the bank.

-This pack ($40) is ready for a good time.
+This pack ($30) is ready for a good time.
 The main compartment has a two-way zipper, which makes finding gear a cinch.
-And the side release buckle held the pack snugly in place.
+And the two internal mesh pockets keep small items easily accessible.

-And in case you hadn’t noticed yet, it comes complete with a detachable canned beverage holder.
-Best of all, it’s quality made and extra versatile.
+And in case you hadn’t noticed yet, it comes in Cotopaxi’s signature bright colors.
+Best of all, it’s extra versatile and quality-made with recycled materials.

 Trail runners and endurance athletes rejoice!
 This pack ($40) was meant for you.
 The streamlined design keeps it light and comfortable while still having enough space to hold a snack, water bottle, keys, and phone.